-Submit the following information before writing a Self Study and requesting an onsite review.
+Submit the following information before submitting a Self Study and conducting an onsite review, and within six months of receipt of the Council's acknowledgment of the program's letter of intent.

 - a.
 Demonstrate by appropriate documentation that the program is legally authorized to be conducted by at least one of the following: - 1) Senior college or university. - 2) Medical facility. - 3) Professional corporation in conjunction with a medical facility, senior college, or university. - 4) Single-purpose institution. - b.
 Demonstrate that the institution awarding the degree or degrees has: - 1) A charter and/or other formal authority from an appropriate government agency authorizing it to award the degree(s) conferred. - 2) The degree-granting institution is accredited by a regional accrediting agency.
 The accrediting agency must be officially recognized by the U.S. Secretary of Education to accredit institutions. - 3) The necessary operating authority for each jurisdiction in which the institution conducts activities. - c.
 Demonstrate by appropriate documentation that the following requirements will be met: - 1) Potential for professional and educational growth of students and faculty. - 2) A curriculum to enable graduates to attain certification as nurse anesthetists, including sequencing of courses for the entire program and a description for each course.